A Charmed Life - Cover

 “How, Allison?
 I don’t get it, how are you able to be happy with a guy who’s in love with another woman three thousand miles away?”

-Allison released him.
-She walked around the chair and sat in his lap as she’d done in the kitchen a month ago.
 “Do you love me?”
 He nodded, pain and sorrow on his face.
 “I love you too, you big dummy.
 If our summer together is limited to stopping at third base, then we should be happy with the triple; I’d much prefer that than getting thrown out at home, to losing our friendship.
-I can feel that you love me when you touch me, see it in your eyes when you look at me.
-I know my place in your life is as your friend now, and not as your wife or lover.
-Keiko is a lucky woman; I’d better be on your guest list when the time comes.”

-He smiled gratefully at her.
 “I’m the lucky one, Allison, to have you and Heather as my friends still.”

 “Come back to bed,” she whispered as she led him back inside to his bedroom.
-She held him while he fell into a dreamless sleep.

-“Lift with the legs, boys!”
-Jeff called to the summer stock staff.
-They were restocking the bags of mulch, lawn fertilizer and pet food around the stock room.
-Jeff was restocking with them; he wasn’t one to stand back and watch.
-Genius, which is what Jeff still called Eric DuBront, had given Jeff a wide berth since Steve introduced him as the stock foreman to the summer help.
+They were restocking the bags of mulch, lawn fertilizer, and pet food around Bilzarian’s stock room.
+Jeff restocked with them; he wasn’t one to stand back and watch.
+Genius, as Jeff still called Eric DuBront, had given Jeff a wide berth since Steve introduced him as the stock foreman to the summer help.
 Charlie smiled and gave Jeff a thumbs-up from the back of the room on that day.

 There was one small, wiry boy that summer named Paul Ezekiel who’d do any job assigned to him without whining about it.
 Unfortunately, other than Charlie, Paul was the exception rather than the rule when it came to the summer staff; he was the only other non-Bilzarian Jeff would recommend for retention after that summer.
-Jeff asked Paul to help him replace the mulch in front of the store when the stocking was complete.
+Jeff asked Paul to help him replace the mulch in front of the store when the restocking was complete.

 The source of this story is Finestories